Tierra Roja Copper Project - Peru

 Access and Permitting

-Work Plans
+Work Completed

 In parallel, Radius has completed a detailed geochemical sampling grid at Tierra Roja, utilizing low-detection-limit assays for 49 elements (assay results pending).
 Historical sampling at Tierra Roja was limited to mostly copper and this new dataset will assist in geochemical zonation, refine drill targets, and serve as a reference tool as Radius evaluates its broader regional portfolio.